 The second subject line is far more precise, and the reader knows exactly what to expect when they open the email.

 Fortunately, no guessing is required as to which one would perform better.
-As we discussed in Chapter 2, emails are highly measurable.
+Emails are highly measurable.
 A simple A/B test (where part of the subscriber list receives option one; the rest, option two) would quickly show which variant resulted in more opens, clicks, or even purchases.

 Before testing, we’ll rely on the briefing and goals to decide which options are most likely to be effective.
 Once the email has been sent, the test results will help to refine the design for the next campaign.

 Finally, it’s time for the design work.
 For some people, this is the point to fire up their copy of Photoshop or Fireworks.